 \item {\bf Di-muon Decays:}\\ If the singlet decays predominantly to di-muons (when kinematically allowed), the $\g$ parameter space can be probed with a combination of $B$-factory and high-energy collider searches.
 Current BABAR and LHC data, together with future Belle II and HL-LHC searches, can cover nearly the entire $\g$ parameter space for vectors above $2m_\mu$; scalar singlets will be robustly covered for masses between $2m_\mu$ and $60~\gev$.

-\item {\bf Invisible Decays:} \\ Missing energy/momentum experiments (including NA64$\mu$, which will be taking preliminary data imminently) will cover the entire $\g$ region below $2m_\mu$, for both scalars and vectors which decay invisibly on the scale of the experiment, and have additional reach into the GeV scale if the dominant decay is invisible, as is true for the only viable anomaly-free vector model of an $L_\mu - L_\tau$ gauge boson.
+\item {\bf Invisible Decays:} \\ Missing energy/momentum experiments (including NA64$\mu$, which will be taking preliminary data imminently) will cover the entire $\g$ region below $2m_\mu$, for both scalars and vectors which decay invisibly on the scale of the experiment, and have additional reach into the GeV scale if the dominant decay is invisible, as is true for viable anomaly-free vector models such as an $L_\mu - L_\tau$ gauge boson.

 \item{\bf Other Visible Decays:} \\ The only remaining gap in the coverage presented here involves {\it prompt} visible decays to $e^+e^-, \gamma \gamma$, and $\pi^+\pi^-$ (or other visible exotics) for singlets in the $\sim$ MeV--10 GeV mass window; higher masses will be robustly covered with muon colliders, and displaced decays will be covered by missing-energy/momentum experiments at which long-lived particles yield missing energy.
 However, it is generically difficult to engineer prompt and visible decays for singlets that resolve $\g$ in this mass range.
 All anomaly-free vector models with visible decays in this range have already been ruled out \cite{Bauer:2018onh}, and anomalous vectors are likely subject to severe constraints from non-decoupling triangle diagrams.
 Scalar singlets can be viable, but the electron coupling is generically required to be smaller than the muon coupling, which would yield macroscopic decay lengths for much of the allowed mass range.
 Similarly, long decay lengths are expected if the scalar decays through the minimal di-photon coupling induced by integrating out the muon \cite{Chen:2017awl}.
 We leave a more detailed study of this remaining parameter space with non-muonic decay channels for future work.